fermo-metabolomics/fermo_docs/docs/modules/annotation.userlib.md

 ## Limitations

 - Spectral library matching is prohibitively slow with large spectral libraries (especially using the MS2DeepScore algorithm).
-Ideally, a targeted spectral library should be provided.
+Therefore, a targeted spectral library should be provided.
 For a more general library, see MS2Query annotation.

 ## Parameters `modified cosine`